JaspreetSAujla/Escape_The_House/README.md

 # Escape_The_House
 You find yourself in a locked house.
 Explore what the house has to offer and try and find your way out...
-There is a Python version of the game.
+There is a Python, and Java version of the game.

 ## main:
 To play the game, run this file.